 During the construction of a new home, there is leeway left for the natural settlement of the home.
 You may see small, hairline cracks which do not get bigger.
 These cracks are due to natural settlement, and they can be safely left alone without any consequences.
 You may cover them up with paint or any other covering you’d like.
 However, if you have any doubts about a crack, call a professional for an estimate to find out if you need to take action.

 Usually, the crack part of the problem is not addressed until after the foundation issue is.
 This is because the cracks are just a symptom of a bigger foundation problem.
 Some common ways to resolve foundation issues like settlement and hydrostatic pressure that cause bowing walls might be underpinning techniques.

 Steel push piers are a common tool used to correct foundation damage.
 They are driven deep into the earth, attached to the home via metal plates, and the weight from the home is shifted onto the stable plates.
 Slab Pier Systems uses straight steel piers and brackets that have been installed underground, the slab pier supports your foundation at a greater depth.

 Do You Have Foundation Cracks?

 If you see foundation cracks, there’s no need to panic.
-Take a moment and think about its size, direction, and if it is a new crack or has been there a long time.
-If you’re unsure, contact KC Waterproofing .
+Take a moment and think about its size, direction, and whether it is a new crack or has been there long.
+If you’re unsure, contact KC Waterproofing and Foundation Repair.
 We’re happy to assess the situation and give you an estimate of what it may cost to resolve it.
-Contact KC Waterproofing for a free estimate today!
+Contact KC Waterproofing and Foundation Repair for a free estimate today!

 For more valuable articles like this one to keeping your Kansas City metro area home dry, visit our Ultimate Guide to Waterproofing Your Kansas City Home.